 Sophie Jewett of York Cocoa Works

-Joanna Brennan from Pump Street Chocolate
+Joanna Brennan of Pump Street Chocolate

 Emily Stone from Uncommon Cacao